The Journey of Life: 10 Ways to Embrace Friendship Beyond 60

 Some of us are lucky enough to have a partner or spouse as our friend.
 But that doesn’t mean that he or she is all that we need.
 We can’t make the mistake of not making time for our other friends.

 Our gift of friendship commits us to carving out time for them.
-Make a date, put it on your calendar, and don’t make excuses.
+Make a date (virtual, phone, or when possible, live), put it on your calendar, and don’t make excuses.
 Make it a priority.
 Your friendships deserve that.

 Take a Break